thomasellingsen/kronstadparken-firebase-functions/README.md

 and then

 firebase use

-to switch between deploying to dev and prod
+to switch between deploying to default (dev) and prod